iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

   presentInRole.<present in role id>.name = <present in role name>

-This property defines display name of the ``Present in Role`` filter in the ``Genotype Browser`` for the study.
+This property defines the display name of the ``Present in Role`` filter in the ``Genotype Browser`` for the study.

 presentInRole.<present in role id>.roles